IgorTelezhinsky/CourseProject3/README.md

 1. `getRawData(data_dir)` - downloads and unpacks the raw data to `data_dir`;

-2. `getStep4DataSet(files)` - prepares data set as it should be after Step 4 of the Course Project Task, `files` is a data frame containing paths to the raw data files used for the analysis.
-The `files` data frame is created within `run_analysis()` function;
+2. `getStep4DataSet(data_files)` - prepares data set as it should be after Step 4 of the Course Project Task, `data_files` is a data frame containing paths to the raw data files used for the analysis.
+The `data_files` data frame is created within `run_analysis()` function;

 3. `run_analysis(work_dir,outfile="tidy_data.txt",data_dir="./RawData")` - performs actual analysis in